Short Course Announcement:

 application table

-The Science center for Teaching, Outreach, and Research on Meteorology (the STORM Project) at the University of Northern Iowa (UNI) will sponsor a short course entitled Studies in Air Quality for Science Educators in Summer 2009.
+The Science center for Teaching, Outreach, and Research on Meteorology (the STORM Project) at the University of Northern Iowa (UNI) will sponsor a short course entitled Studies in Air Quality for Science Educators in Summer 2012.
 This intensive, one-week course is designed specifically for middle school and high school science teachers.
-The course will be offered June 21-26 (Sunday through Friday).
+The course will be offered July 15-20 (Sunday through Friday).
 The course is limited to 24 participants.

 Participants will learn about conceptual models and computer-based tools used to study and forecast air quality.
 A primary goal of the course is the development by participants of classroom activities in air quality.
 STORM seeks to produce a set of activities for national distribution.
-Participants who develop exceptional activities may have the opportunity to work with STORM in the following academic year to refine the set of materials developed in the summer course.
-This development team will receive a modest stipend in addition to that noted below.